I

 Usually, we never learn how an operation concludes.
 However a raid that frees over 300 Furries from under the very noses of Animal Control is news that's very hard to suppress.
 Even by the system.
 As for Cynthia, her family, the Cat's Ass, I heard not a word.
 All I could do was hope for the best.
 No news is the only good news I had access to.

 We did, unfortunately, lose some good Furries and Fur-syms.
 How many, I don't know.
-This day, some six weeks after the raid, I was watching the announced execution of one Linda Sloansbury on the visivox.
+This day, some six weeks after the raid, I was watching the announced execution of one Julie Rheims on the visivox.
 Now, I had no idea as to who this was; I had never heard that name before.
 Yes, they really do execute kids and show the executions on the visivox.
-This serves several purposes: it demonstrates "good faith" that the offers of humane executions for their kids in exchange for "confessions" are genuine.
+This serves several purposes: it demonstrates "good faith" that the offers of humane executions for their kids in exchange for "confessions" from parents are genuine.
 It serves notice on parents that their political activities will affect their kids, and it gives kids something to think about when it comes to choosing loyalty: their parents or the government.
 Finally, this is a source of entertainment for the Beautiful People.
 Yes, I've heard all about their execution parties, complete with wagering on how the victims will behave, how long it will take them to die.
 The method for these kiddie executions is the CO2 chamber.
-It is claimed that it's quite painless and humane.
-Unlike hanging, electrocutions, or bullet, it does not leave the body disfigured, so that they can have nice funerals.
+It is claimed that it's quite painless and humane; nor does it leave the body disfigured, so that they can have nice funerals.

 Today, the Beautiful People were in luck.
 They had announced the execution of a male otter Furrie as well as the Fur-sym girl.
 The otter Furrie had been captured during the raid, after having been wounded.
 They had obviously kept him alive for this very occasion.
 They wished to connect the two in the public eye: humans who help Furries can die like Furries.